jplane/serverless-orleans/README.md

 ![architecture](./architecture.png)

+The codebase is separated into two parts:

+- [/base](./base) contains the core frontend and backend implementation, but no application-specific code.
+The Docker containers created from this code can be re-used across multiple solution stacks.

+- [/app](./app) contains a simple example app built upon the foundation code in [/base](./base).
+Specifically it contains an actor implementation and ASP.NET Core controller and webjob listener code that invokes the actor.

+At runtime, the application-specific code is injected into the runtime host processes using [dynamic assembly loading](https://docs.microsoft.com/en-us/dotnet/api/system.reflection.assembly.loadfrom?view=netcore-3.1).
+This eliminates the need for static .NET dependencies and allows solution-specific code to be developed and tested independently.

+The purpose of this separation is to hide the core foundational details in [/base](./base) from application developers, who can instead focus on more familiar, solution-specific details like the code in [/app](./app).

 ## Why Azure Container Instances?

 A major drawback of most actor-based systems is the need to manage infrastructure.
 [Durable Entities](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-entities?tabs=csharp) solves this problem by layering an actor implementation on top of serverless Azure Functions; however, the DE actor implementation is rudimentary compared to other options and there are relatively few "knobs to twist" to optimize performance/scale for specific scenarios.